 Free & Reduced Price Meals Information

 The District serves free or reduced price meals daily to students who qualify, based on income guidelines established by the U.S. Department of Agriculture.
 Click Here to be directed to the on-line application.
-If you would prefer a paper application you can obtain one meal through the District Food Service office or any other school office at any time during the school year.
-You can request assistance completing an application by contacting Debbie Cashman at 610-562-2241, ext.
+If you would prefer a paper application you can obtain one meal through the District Food Service office or any other school office.
+You can request assistance completing an application by contacting Jan Parker at 610-562-2241, ext.
 2534.

 Please note: It is never too late to apply for participation in the Free/Reduced Meal Program for your child.
 Your confidential application is kept on file in the Food Service Office and is not shared with anyone.
 Applications should be submitted on-line with this link.
 (Application)